IshanMehta115/snake-game/README.md

 - Use the arrow keys to control the snake's movement: up, down, left, and right.
 - The snake grows in length each time it eats the randomly placed food.
-- Avoid colliding with the snake's own body, as it will result in game over.
+- Avoid colliding with the snake's own body or with the boundaries, as it will result in game over.

 ## Try it Out